 Create your plan by outlining your vision or future plan with strategic initiatives.
 In comparison to your current situation, what are your goals for the future?
 How will you resolve your key issues and take advantage of the right opportunities?

-In times of crisis, when the future seems particularly uncertain, it’s tempting to plan in short timeframes, but we recommend extending your timeframe to be between six months to a year.
+When the future seems particularly uncertain, it’s tempting to plan in short timeframes, but we recommend extending your timeframe to be between six months to a year.

-The plans and strategies you implement may include initiatives such as profit, growth, employee engagement, technology, acquisitions, divestments, or even exit, depending on what your vision is for the future.
+The plans and strategies you implement may include initiatives such as profit, growth, employee engagement, technology, acquisitions, divestments or even exit, depending on what your vision is for the future.

 Step 3: Consider What External Factors Will Influence Your Business

 Reflect on the external factors that are likely to influence your business (such as political, economic, social, technological, legal and environmental factors).
-Consider how these dynamics may play out by the end of your planning timeframe, and how they may impact your business plan.
+Consider how these dynamics may play out by the end of your planning timeframe and how they may impact your business plan.

 Step 4: Develop Potential Scenarios Based on These Factors

 Use the two factors you identified to develop three potential scenarios of the impact your business might feel as a result.
+For example:

-- Scenario 1: Both factors result in high impact to the business (high overall impact to business)
+- Scenario 1: Both factors result in high impact to the business (high overall impact to business).

-- Scenario 2: One factor produces high impact and the other produces low impact (medium overall impact to business)
+- Scenario 2: One factor produces high impact, and the other produces low impact (medium overall impact to business).

-- Scenario 3: The other factor that was low in scenario 2 produces high impact and the other produces low impact (medium overall impact to business)
+- Scenario 3: The other factor that was low in scenario 2 produces high impact, and the other produces low impact (medium overall impact to business).

 For example, if the two factors that you think will have the biggest impact on your business are personnel issues and government legislation, your three scenarios might look like this: